unixgeek/talend-job-builder/README.md

     docker container run --rm generate-data

+## Talend Scripts
+The scripts in the `talend` directory can be used outside of this Docker process.

 ## Credits

 - [code-gen](https://github.com/TalendStuff/code-gen/)
 - The entrypoint.sh script was based on a script from a Talend expert named Steven.

+## Todo
+* check license
+* can distroless still be used somehow?